ai4society/GenAIResultsComparator/PYPI_DESCRIPTION.md

 ### Optional Installations

-> [!NOTE]
-> The default `pip install gaico` is lightweight.
+The default `pip install gaico` is lightweight.
 Some metrics require extra dependencies, which you can install as needed.

 - To include the **JSDivergence** metric (requires SciPy and NLTK):
   ```shell